Skip to main content Scroll Top

 Selinda is open all year, though game viewing is best from June to early November.
 Fishing is not permitted in Botswana during January and February.

-Selinda accepts children from six years of age and the family tent is ideal for families that wish to be under one roof.
+Selinda Camp accepts children from six years of age and while triples can be arranged for children aged 15 years and younger, there is no specific family accommodation.
 If families with children under 12 years old wish to walk, it will be down to the discretion of the guide as to whether this would be safe.
-The camp is very expensive and does have a relatively adult atmosphere so it is most likely to suit families with slightly older children looking for a luxurious family safari.
+Selinda camp does have a relatively adult atmosphere and the adjacent separate Selinda Suite is more suited to families wanting a very exclusive, upmarket safari experience.
+The Great Plains Young Explorers Program is perfect for keeping young guests engaged.

 Selinda Camp is operated by Great Plains Conservation which exists to conserve and expand natural habitats, using sustainable eco-tourism to protect and restore critical habitats, conserve wildlife, and benefit local communities.
 All resulting in responsible travel opportunities for guests and achieving the company’s aim of ‘conservation tourism’.